BohemianSte/7MU007-Bloody-Sonik-Pumpkin-/README.md

 ![Distortion](https://github.com/BohemianSte/7MU007-Bloody-Sonik-Pumpkin-/blob/master/gain.png)

 The distortion circuit controls work similar to most distortion effect processing units with the gain knob controlling the amount of gain that will occur once the circuit is triggered.
-The tone knob is a high pass filter within the circuit and finally the volume knob will determine how amplitude of the overall signal.
+The tone knob is a high pass filter within the circuit and finally the volume knob will determine the amplitude of the overall signal.

 ## Research